d8ahazard/sd_dreambooth_extension/README.md

 instance images.
 So, if we want to train 100 steps per image, we can set this value to 100 and we're ready to go.
 No math required.

-*Max Training Steps* - I honestly don't even know why we ever used this value, as it's confusing and requires more math.
-Set this value to 0 to use epochs.
-Setting it to any value > 0 will ignore epoch value and stop training after this many steps.

 *Pause After N Epochs* - When set to a value higher than 0, training will pause for the time specified.

 *Amount of time to pause between Epochs, in Seconds* - How long to pause between "N" epochs when N is greater than zero,